jinxlo/damasco_testing/README.md

 # 💠 NamDamasco: AI-Powered Sales & Support Assistant 💠

-**Version: 1.0.3**
+**Version: 1.0.4**
-**Last Updated:** May 28, 2025
+**Last Updated:** June 11, 2025

 ## 📖 Overview

 NamDamasco is an advanced Python Flask web application backend designed to serve as the intelligent core for a multi-channel conversational AI sales and support assistant.
 It seamlessly integrates with a customer interaction platform (like Nulu AI / Support Board), enabling businesses to offer sophisticated, AI-driven conversations on popular messaging channels like WhatsApp and Instagram (via Facebook Messenger).

 The system's primary function is to understand customer inquiries in natural language, search a locally synchronized and enhanced product catalog, provide accurate product information (including details, availability, and pricing), and facilitate a smooth shopping experience.
 It leverages Large Language Models (LLMs) for natural language understanding and response generation, vector embeddings for semantic product search, and a robust data pipeline for keeping product information up-to-date.
+A key part of the sales flow involves collecting essential customer details and sending a WhatsApp template message for final confirmation before handing the conversation to a human sales agent.

 ## ✨ Core Strategy & System Architecture